Epyon01P/Belgium-electricity-import-inference-engine/README.md

 # Belgium-electricity-import-inference-engine
-A method and tool to infer the make-up of Belgian electricity imports
+A method to infer the make-up of Belgian electricity imports

-## What Does Belgium Really Import?

 ## Motivation
+**What Does Belgium Really Import?**

 Belgium is structurally interconnected with its neighbours and frequently imports electricity.
 Headlines often state that *“Belgium imports electricity from France, the Netherlands or Germany”*, but they rarely clarify **what kind of electricity** this actually is.
 Is Belgium importing:
 -	nuclear electricity from France?
 -	gas-fired electricity from the Netherlands?